 4. Do your research

-If you’re being presented with a rent increase, you should check what similar-sized apartments are renting for in the neighborhood on brokerage sites or StreetEasy.
-If you are going to be paying more, it’s better to make a case for yourself by presenting some numbers.
+If you’re presented with a rent increase, it pays to check what similar-sized apartments are renting for in the neighborhood on real estate listing and brokerage sites.
+If you are arguing against paying more, it’s better to make a case for yourself by presenting some numbers.

-Do keep in mind that rental values are often fluid, so new upgrades to your building can increase the cost and asking rent.
+Keep in mind, new upgrades to your building can increase a landlord’s costs and therefore the asking rent.

 5. Talk to your neighbors